Rental Hall. Made in the USA

 General body meetings are held on the second Tuesday night of each month at 7:00 PM in the Rivet room beginning again in September.
 Please make a note.
 All members are encouraged to attend.

 The Post is officially chartered as Chapter 221 American Legion Riders.
 They are gaining in membership, have shared rides with fellow bikers.
 You MUST be a member in good standing of the Legion, the SONs or the Auxiliary and own your own motorcycle, to apply for membership.
 Meetings are the first Tuesday of each month at 6:30 in the Rivet room.
 Come on down and meet the members and see what you think.

 As I step away as the Adjutant, I have absolutely enjoyed being the ADJUTANT for Post 221 for the past 5 years.
 As I turn the reins over to John Cooper, I ask you give him the same terrific support that you each have shown me over the years.
 Each of you are the ones that make the post what it is.
 The state knows us well, the National commander came to visit us, we have a strong AUX, SAL and Riders and we will be celebrating 100 years as a legion and as our post here in Bedford.
 It is all good.
 Each of us add to the success of the post and if we don’t do anything else, we need to continue to be good members.

-Jim Voss (soon to be John Cooper)
+Jim Voss (for Adjutant John Cooper)

 To Our American Legion Family –